When Your Child Has Pharyngitis or Tonsillitis

 How Is Pharyngitis or Tonsillitis Treated?

 Give your child acetaminophen or ibuprofen to ease the pain.
+Do not use ibuprofen in children younger than 6 months of age or in children who are dehydrated or vomiting all of the time.
 Don’t give your child aspirin to relieve a fever.
 Using aspirin to treat a fever in children could cause a serious condition called Reye’s syndrome.

 Give your child cool liquids to drink.